nuts92/CoronaGuide/README.md

  ### FireStore Database Common Questions Collection

-The common questions that are displayed are stored in a collection in Firestore database named "Common questions" and inside this collection each document represent a question as shown below and they are displayed ordered by their index which is a field in each document representing the question number so question one has an index of 1 and question two has an index of 2, etc. So they are displayed in an ascending order from question one till question twenty one or the last question.
+The common questions that are displayed are stored in a collection in Firestore Database named "Common Questions" and inside this collection each document represents a question as shown below and they are displayed ordered by their index which is a field in each document representing the question number so question one has an index of 1 and question two has an index of 2, etc. So they are displayed in an ascending order from question one till question twenty one or the last question.

  ### FireStore Database Common Questions Collection Screenshot